python/typing/docs/source/quality.rst

 Testing Using ``mypy --warn-unused-ignores``
 --------------------------------------------

-Clever use of the ``--warn-unused-ignores`` can be used to check that certain expressions are or are not well-typed.
+Clever use of ``--warn-unused-ignores`` can be used to check that certain expressions are or are not well-typed.

 The idea is to write normal python files which contain valid expressions along